Some convexity and monotonicity results of trace functionals: Abstract

 \section{Abstract}

 In this paper, we prove the convexity of trace functionals

-for parameters $(p,q,s)$ that are best possible.
-We also obtain the monotonicity under unital completely positive trace preserving maps of trace functionals of this type.
-As applications, we extend some results in \cite{HP12quasi,CFL16some} and resolve a conjecture in \cite{RZ14}.
+for parameters $(p,q,s)$ that are best possible, where $B$ and $C$ are any $n$-by-$n$ positive definite matrices, and $A$ is any $n$-by-$n$ matrix.
+We also obtain the monotonicity versions of trace functionals of this type.
+As applications, we extend some results in \cite{HP12quasi,CFL16some} and resolve a conjecture in \cite{RZ14} in the matrix setting.
 Other conjectures in \cite{RZ14} will also be discussed.
 We also show that some related trace functionals are not concave in general.
-Such concavity results were expected to hold in \cite{Chehade20} to derive equality conditions of data processing inequalities for $\alpha-z$ R\'enyi relative entropies.
+Such concavity results were expected to hold in different problems.